sid2021/flask_blogapp/README.md

 # Flask blog app

 This is a web blog application utilizing Python Flask framework for backend as well as a little bit of JavaScript for the frontend side.
+App is build with _Test-Driven Development (TDD)_ in mind for which it utilizes **pytest**.

 App is based on [Flaskr - Intro to Flask, Test-Driven Development, and JavaScript tutorial](https://github.com/mjhea0/flaskr-tdd).